 • Share your journey with our merchandise through photos and videos!

-• Share your love of our products with your family and friends.
+• Recommend our products to your family and friends.

-• Share your custom discount code with family and friends.
+• Offer your custom discount code with family and friends.

-• Share your routines with our beauty products.
-(Be sure to tag us, we may just repost!)
+• Detail your routines with our products.
+(Be sure to tag us, we might repost!)

-• Strengthen the brand by introducing an on-brand presence in stores.
+• Enhance our image by introducing a presence in stores.

 Courtesy of @morrellsamoire, Purple brand ambassador

-Some companies have unique or specialized requests for their ambassadors.
-Merchandise that might need more explanation or education is prime for advocacy programs.
-For instance, a health food brand asks that ambassadors spread the good word about actual nutrition and its products.
+Some companies have unique or specialized requests for their representatives.
+Merchandise that might need more in-depth explanation or education is ideal for advocacy programs.
+For example, a health food business asks that its advocates communicate the benefits of genuine nutrition and its offerings.

-On, which sells Swiss performance running shoes and clothing, sends all ambassadors’ apparel and shoes.
+On, which sells Swiss performance running shoes and clothing, sends all its advocates with apparel and shoes.
 In return, On expects its On Run Crew members to wear the gear during runs, workouts and races.
 In On’s words,

 “The easiest way to share is to wear.”